A Guide to New York Blackmail Crimes

 New York Blackmail Charges Explained

-The definition of extortion, the legal term for blackmail is contained in New York Penal Law 155.05(2)(e).
-Simply put, extortion is compelling or inducing a person to deliver property to himself or a their person by instilling a fear that if the property is not delivered, the bad actor or a third person will:
+The definition of extortion, the legal term for blackmail, is contained in New York Penal Law 155.05(2)(e).
+Simply put, extortion is compelling or inducing a person to deliver the property to himself or their person by instilling a fear that if the property is not delivered, the bad actor or a third person will:

-- Perform any other act which would not in itself materially benefit the actor but which is calculated to harm another person materially with respect to his health, safety, business, calling, career, financial condition, reputation or personal relationships.
+• Perform any other act that would not in itself materially benefit the actor but which is calculated to harm another person materially with respect to his health, safety, business, calling, career, financial condition, reputation, or personal relationships.

 Four Degrees of Grand Larceny